-ADMISSION is extremely competitive: the program accepts 2 or 3 poets and 2 or 3 fiction writers every year from hundreds of applicants.
-All incoming students receive five years of guaranteed funding — two years of fellowship and three of teaching assistantship.
-Fellowship years are granted during the first and fourth years of study.
+ADMISSION is extremely competitive: the program accepts 2 or 3 writers per genre every year from hundreds of applicants.
+All incoming students receive five years of guaranteed funding — three years of fellowship and two of teaching assistantship.
+Fellowship years are granted during the first, second, and fourth years of study.
 Funding packages also cover full tuition remission and health insurance.

-OUR STUDENTS and ALUMNI have had book-length works and collections published by Alice James Books, Anhinga Press, Black Lawrence Press, Copper Canyon Press, Farrar, Straus and Giroux, Hogarth, Northwestern University Press, Other Press, Penguin, Red Hen Press, Saturnalia, Siglio Press, Slope Editions, Tebot Bach, Ugly Duckling Presse, University of Iowa Press, and White Pine Press, among others.
+OUR STUDENTS and ALUMNI have published book-length works and collections with Alice James Books, Anhinga Press, Black Lawrence Press, Copper Canyon Press, Farrar, Straus and Giroux, Hogarth, Northwestern University Press, Other Press, Penguin, Red Hen Press, Saturnalia, Siglio Press, Slope Editions, Tebot Bach, Ugly Duckling Presse, University of Iowa Press, and White Pine Press, among others.
 Their books, poems, stories, and essays have garnered an impressive array of accolades.